prettytotoro/Project-1/README.md

-# Project-1
-The project 1 of CS400
+This the practice of github